-Example #5: In this example orthographic Fast Marching obtained lowest error rates according to mean and standard deviation of depth error.
-It gained lower mean gradient error than perspective Fast Marching, but higher than Prados & Faugeras.
-Nevertheless, visual inspection of the perspective Fast Marching and the algorithm of Prados & Faugeras (Fig. 2) reveals, that both algorithms managed to reconstruct the sinusoidal structure of the true surface (with some errors), while orthographic Fast Marching did not recover this structure at all.
+Example 5.
+In this example orthographic Fast Marching obtained lowest error rates according to mean and standard deviation of depth error.
+It gained lower mean gradient error than perspective Fast Marching, but higher than Prados and Faugeras.
+Nevertheless, visual inspection of the perspective Fast Marching and the algorithm of Prados and Faugeras (Fig. 2) reveals, that both algorithms managed to reconstruct the sinusoidal structure of the true surface (with some errors), while orthographic Fast Marching did not recover this structure at all.
 The original surface consists of parallel sinusoidal waves, but due to the perspective projection, the images of the crests become unparallel.
 The perspective methods succeeded to recover this structure, but the orthographic Fast Marching reconstructed waves which are neither parallel nor uniform along the y-axis.
 It reconstructed one of the sinusoidal waves approximately half-sized and with incorrect orientation (unparallel to the y-axis).
 The other wave is again unparallel to the y-axis, with one orientation for positive y-rates and another for negative ones.

 We see that in most examples, the perspective methods obtained lower error rates than the orthographic one.
 Nevertheless, there were cases when the orthographic method gained lower error rates according to all or some criteria.
-In these cases (as exemplified by Examples #2, #5), the orthographic reconstruction appears to be inferior to the perspective ones in visual inspection.
+In these cases (as exemplified by Examples 2 and 5), the orthographic reconstruction appears to be inferior to the perspective ones in visual inspection.
 This demonstrates why error measures common in the literature, such as mean and standard deviation of depth or gradient errors, disagree with human vision.
-While the errors ranked the orthographic Fast Marching as best in Example #5, visual inspection revealed its failure to recover the underlying sinusoidal structure (in contrast with the perspective methods).
-In Example #2, the measures failed to show that except for a very small portion of the image (the peaks) the reconstruction by perspective Fast Marching was very accurate.
+While the errors ranked the orthographic Fast Marching as best in Example 5, visual inspection revealed its failure to recover the underlying sinusoidal structure (in contrast with the perspective methods).
+In Example 2, the measures failed to show that except for a very small portion of the image (the peaks) the reconstruction by perspective Fast Marching was very accurate.
 This mainly stem from incorrect scaling in the first stage of the computation of the measures (cf. the perspective Fast Marching in Fig. 2 with its appearance in Fig. 3, where the peaks were not cropped).
+The source of the deviation of Examples 2 and 5 from the ground truth may be related to numerical errors caused by the low resolution of the input image and/or the way the boundary conditions are introduced in the numerical scheme.